-Harvard Business School (HBS) is consistently ranked #1 in U.S. News' Best Business School rankings.
+Harvard Business School (HBS) is consistently ranked at the top of U.S. News' Best Business School rankings.
 So what does the school seek in candidates?
 Before you even begin tackling the applications, it's extremely important to understand what each MBA program values.
 HBS clearly states three things on their website that they look for in candidates: Habit of Leadership, Analytical Aptitude, and Engaged Community Citizenship.
 Let's go through each one in more detail.

 Habit of leadership

 Given HBS' mission, which is "we educate leaders who make a difference in the world," it is not surprising that exhibiting leadership is an important quality that those who are accepted to the school possess.
 Through your endeavors, both professional and extracurricular, HBS wants to see your potential to lead and demonstrate impact.
 This latter point is important; through the projects, activities, and initiatives that you have led, how have you impacted people and organizations?
 HBS, and every top-tier MBA program, will evaluate your past successes and use those experiences as an indicator of your potential to succeed as a leader in the future.

 The cases that students read and discuss at HBS require analysis; therefore, HBS wants to make sure that candidates will be able to handle the rigor of the curriculum once they are admitted.
 HBS assesses a candidate's analytical and quantitative prowess in multiple ways – undergraduate GPA, GMAT/GRE score, and professional work experience.
 Recommenders can also emphasize an applicant's analytical and quantitative skills through their recommendation letters.